cody-gawr/parking-api/README.md

 # 🚗 Parking API (Laravel + Docker + Nginx + MySQL)

 This is a Laravel-based API for managing parking operations, containerized using Docker.
-It includes support for database migrations, seeders, and background job processing with Laravel Queues.
+It includes support for database migrations, seeders, background job processing with Laravel Queues, and automatic API documentation with Scribe.

 ---